How to Survive Your First Yoga Class

 - Have a light snack about an hour before class (i.e. fruit and nuts, or a granola bar).
 Wait at least 3-4 hours after a large meal before practicing yoga.
 Your digestive system will thank you.

 - Wear comfortable workout clothing.
 Oversized clothing is not recommended.
 It is nice to have a pair of socks or an extra layer of clothing for relaxation at the end of class.

 - Refrain from wearing perfume or strongly scented moisturizers, shampoos, etc. as this can be a problem for others with allergies or sensitivities.

 - Turn off your cell phone before entering a yoga studio.
-Even a phone on vibrate can be very distracting to the peacefulness of the studio and especially to the yoga class.
+Even a phone on vibrate can be very distracting to the peacefulness of the studio.

 - Arrive 10-15 minutes early.
 Check in at the front desk.
 Place extra items or valuables in a locker.
 Leave your shoes outside the yoga room (paying respect to the space).
 Take anything of value inside the room with you.

 - If there is another class in session, be respectful by waiting quietly outside the room.
 When the class is released, feel free to enter the room.

 - Set up your mat and gather any necessary props for the class.
 It is helpful for beginners to regularly use props until they become more familiar with the postures.
 Try not to walk on other people’s mats.
 It is their personal space.
 The time before class is meant as a quiet time to rest or meditate.
 If you must talk, whisper.
 Put away your props at the end of class.

 - If you have any health concerns that may affect your class, let the teacher know before the class begins.
 This will allow the teacher to help you with modifications if necessary.